Balinese Kecak & Fire Dance performances

 The name of Uluwatu came from the word of “Ulu” mean the tip and “Watu” mean stone.
 So Uluwatu temple means, a holy site built on the tip of the rock.

-Hundreds of people gathered to enjoy the Balinese love story.
+Hundreds of people gather daily to enjoy the Balinese love story.

 Visitors were expected to dress respectfully and were provided with sarongs and a yellow sash to indicate their respect for the ‘ancients’ prior to entering into the temple grounds.

 A small forest surrounds the temple and is inhabited by hundreds of monkeys believed to guard the temple from bad influences.
-The monkey’s walk amongst the visitors as they come to watch the performance.
+Don’t carry food within the grounds as the monkeys will sniff it out and may take the opportunity to steal it from you or attempt to take your bag.
+Sunglasses and hats are also at risk.

 As the sun started to set we walked towards the stone amphitheatre to wait for the show to begin.